Self-service search

 When you place your cursor in the search box, the search box displays a list of dimensions based on the user events.
 These dimensions vary according to the data source.
 Use the dimensions and the valid operators to define your search criteria and search for the required events.

-For example, in the self-service search for access, you get the following dimensions for the access events.
-Use the dimensions to type your query, select the time period, and then click Search.
+For example, in the self-service search for Apps and Desktops, you get the following values for the dimension Browser.
+Use the dimension to type your query, select the time period, and then click Search.

 Supported operators in search query